 A new masthead adorned Li'l Kids # 10, likely designed by Danny Crespi, a long-time letterer/production man.
 The proper title was minimized with the name "CALVIN" boldly emblazoned on the cover, emphasizing the lead feature, a humorous strip featuring an African-American child.
 The cover is signed "K. Banks", along with the initials N. T., which I assume is the inker.
 Unfortunately, I'm stymied as to who those initials belong to.

 Banks (standing) posing with long-time letterer/production man Morrie Kuramoto in the Marvel Bullpen circa late 1972 or early 1973.
+Banks would have been 16 years old in 1972.
 Photo from Foom # 2, Summer 1973.

 Cover to Li'l Kids # 11, April 1973, by Kevin Banks and "N.T."
 While "Calvin' was the lead feature, Timely/Atlas humor strips continued to be reprinted.
 Image from the Grand Comics Database.